 The Government is committed to improving Australia’s skills systems and the vocational education and training (VET) sector.
 Over the past couple of years they have been inviting feedback from industry and other stakeholders on the ways VET can be improved.
-They have drafted a VET Reform Roadmap, launched the Delivering Skills for Today and Tomorrow package and most recently established the skillsreform.gov.au website to collect feedback on a range of VET topics.
+They have drafted a VET Reform Roadmap, launched the Delivering Skills for Today and Tomorrow package and more recently established the skillsreform.gov.au website to collect and report on feedback on a range of VET topics.

 These initiatives recognise that we can all contribute to change and be part of a better solution for the VET sector.

-Documented on this webpage is Skills Impact’s work, including through IRCs, to support and provide input into the governments’ VET Reform Roadmap.
+Documented on this webpage are some insights collected as part of our work with IRCs and VET stakeholders that we interact with on a regular basis.
+We share these insights to support and provide input into the governments’ VET reform processes.
 We encourage you to read through some of the issues and potential solutions highlighted here and we welcome any further input you have.

-Industry only have a leadership role at the beginning of the skills pipeline, to describe their skills requirements.
-However, they have very little input over what, how and when training is delivered, and how it is funded.
-A truly industry-led system would have industry involved, in a structured way, at all stages of the system, not only the beginning.
+Industry has a leadership role at the beginning of the skills pipeline, to describe their skills requirements.
+However, they have very little input over what, how and when training is delivered.
+Increasing industry leadership would have industry involved, in a structured way, at all stages of the system.

 Competency is a Journey

-It is not a training destination and it is best achieved through a combination of workplace and institutionalised practice.
-Our research shows that many VET sector stakeholders prefer a staged approach to competency development.
+Competency is more than completion of a training course and it is best achieved through a combination of workplace and institutionalised practice.
+Our research shows that many VET sector stakeholders believe a staged approach to competency development would be a realistic improvement to the current competent or not yet competent dichotomy.

 Thin Markets and RTO Delivery Challenges

-The training delivery market fails to operate in high cost and thin markets with serious consequence for a number of industries and occupations.
-Thin markets exist where there are low student numbers or learners are spread across large geographical areas, where there is access and safety issues, and/or the training is for highly technical skills, and/or a need to use expensive materials and machinery.
+The training delivery market struggles to operate in high cost and thin markets with serious consequence for a number of industries and occupations.
+Thin, high cost markets exist where there are low student numbers or learners are spread across large geographical areas, where there is access and safety issues, and/or the training is for highly technical skills, and/or a need to use expensive materials and machinery.

 Contextualisation of Units

-There are more than 18,000 units in the system, despite efforts to reduce them.
-This is because units are developed to reflect new ways of work, but older methods still exist.
+There are more than 15,000 units in the VET system, despite efforts to reduce them.
+The high number of units are partly a reflection of the diversity of skills as new units have been progressively developed over the past decade to reflect new ways of work, but older methods are still used and require training.
 Units describing the same skills also exist, but with details specific to a particular industry.
 National contextualisation materials could help reduce the number of units in the system.

 Skills Acquisition is a National Economic/Social Imperative

-VET sector training represents less than 2% of hours worked across the economy each year.
+VET sector training hours represents less than 2% of hours worked across the economy each year.
 This is a lot, but clearly only a small contribution to the amount of learning that takes place while working.
-It is critical that Australia’s skills system recognises the quality and extent of learning taking place in the workforce, which is estimated to be between 2 and 10 times the volume of VET, and ways to capture data about it.
+Industry stakeholders would be helped if Australia’s skills system could recognise the quality and extent of learning taking place in the workforce, which is estimated to be between 2 and 10 times the volume of VET, and ways to capture data about it.

 CEO Michael Hartman explains how the issues and solutions presented on this VET Insights section of our website are aligned to the outcomes and goals of the current reform processes, and how they have been developed from our extensive interaction with industry and the VET sector over the past 5 years.

-The issues explored in these themes relate to the three priority areas of the draft VET Reform Roadmap around Relevance.
+The issues explored in these categories relate to the three priority areas of the draft VET Reform Roadmap around Relevance.
 Quality.
 Accessibility.
-The aim of our work with stakeholders is to not only unpack the issues, but to also offer solutions in key areas of impact, as part of our support for the Governments’ VET reform road map.
+Our work with stakeholders unpacks these issues and suggests solutions in key areas of impact, with the aim to support the Governments’ VET reform processes.

 Contact us with any questions or to share your thoughts.

-Skills Impact took some ideas for VET system improvement that our IRCs and stakeholders have shared with us and asked Griffith University to compile a short, anonymous survey to help test whether the issues are important enough to be on the table of VET policy makers.
+Skills Impact took some ideas for VET system improvement that our IRCs and stakeholders have shared with us and asked Griffith University to compile a short, anonymous survey to help test whether the issues are important enough to be considered by VET policy makers.

 Thank you to everybody that took part in this survey.
-Over 550 responses were received between April and August 2020.
+Over 550 responses were received.

 Subscribe to updates